Tokenisation Algorithms

 vocab.add(merge(best))

-return vocab # a set of pieces (no merge list)
+return vocab # a set of pieces

-WordPiece encode (greedy longest-match-first)
+WordPiece encode (greedy longest-match)

 function wordpiece_encode(word, vocab):